June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 # Publishing the Data and Results

 The updated dataset is publicly available on my [github page](https://github.com/June-Spaceboots/Police_Involved_Deaths_Canada/tree/main/Inputs).
 I intend to continue working to update, document, and share this dataset.
-* I have aspirations of bulding an interactive web app to facilitate broader public engagement with the data.
+* I have aspirations of building an interactive web-app to facilitate broader public engagement with the data.
-* It is also important to publish this work in a peer reviewed jornal.
+* It is also important to publish this work in a peer reviewed journal.
 But I am unsure what would be an appropriate outlet?
 * If anyone has any questions, comments, or interest in collaborating on this please contact me!